forter/georg/README.md

 ### Unhandled Exceptions ###
 georg supports detection of unhandled exceptions and sending them to riemann.
-The JSON contains a kill timeout and a logging function (which receives an exception and a callback. the function logs the exception and calls the callback).
+The JSON contains a kill timeout, a logging function (which receives an exception and a callback. the function logs the exception and calls the callback), and a suppress function ( which receives an exception, and returns a

 ### Latency Recording ###
 georg supports recording service latencies and monitoring them via riemann.